 Having bad customer service in today’s consumer society is like having a car with no wheels—you are going nowhere.

-Having an attractive return policy gives you an edge up in highly competitive markets.
-Return merchandise authority (RMA processing) is the ultimate strategy for reverse logistics, no matter the size of the company.
+Having an attractive return policy gives you an edge in highly competitive markets.
+Return merchandise authority (RMA processing) is the ultimate strategy for reverse logistics, no matter the company’s size.